php-resque/resque/README.md

 @see `Resque\Event\WorkerAfterForkEvent`

-Dispatched from the child, after `Resque\Worker` has forked to run a job (but before the job is run).
+Dispatched from the child, after `Resque\Component\Worker\Worker` has forked to run a job (but before the job is run).
 The event contains the the `Worker` and the `Resque\Component\Job\Model\Job` that is about to perform.

 **Note:** `resque.job.before_fork` is triggered in the **child** process after forking out to complete a job.
 Any